-Antero Midstream utilizes the same incident management system as Antero Resources to report, track, investigate, and mitigate environmental releases and other incidents.
-Spills are tracked and ranked according to the actual and potential risk to the environment, and based on severity, corrective actions, and lessons learned are developed and communicated to stakeholders.
+Spills are tracked and ranked according to the actual and potential risk to the environment, and based on severity, corrective actions and lessons learned are developed and communicated to stakeholders.

-Antero defines reportable spills as any spill, release, or discharge to the environment that must be reported to a state or federal agency per the regulations.
-Antero's spill rate is defined as the volume of reportable spills over the total barrels of fluid handled.
-Antero Midstream did not have any spills in the Arctic or in unusually sensitive areas.
+Antero defines reportable spills as a spill, release, or discharge to the environment that must be reported to a state or federal agency per the regulations.
+Antero's spill rate is defined as volume of reportable spills over the total barrels of fluid handled.
+Antero Resources did not have any spills occurring in the Arctic or in unusually sensitive areas.